Genji, Haiku, Rumi, Tagore, Ah Q

 JAPAN

-Some of the earliest and most beautiful literary works in the world were written by women in Heian ("peaceful" or ping-an in the two Chinese characters) Japan at the turn of the millennium.
+Some of the earliest and most beautiful literary works in the world were written by women in the Heian era (平安時代 which means peaceful era, 794-1184 CE) of Japan at the turn of the millennium.
 The supreme example is Tale of Genji, the first significant modern novel in the world.
-The western world's first novel, Miguel Cervantes' Don Quixote, came 400 years later.
+The western world's first novel, Don Quixote (Miguel Cervantes), came 400 years later.

-Another superlative work is The Pillow Book, the first and best written "lifestyle" diary.
+Another superlative work, also from the era, is The Pillow Book, the first and best written “lifestyle” diary.

 Japanese men also wrote extensively, specially in the latter centuries when Zen Buddhism took root in the country.
 The haiku are the distilled essence of Zen thought in Japan.

-Genji monogatari is called a work of "mono no aware".
-"Aware" means being sensitive to the tragic implication of the moment.
-In human love and relationships -- and Genji monogatari is all about these -- what matters is the particular moment.
+Genji monogatari is called a work of mono no aware 物の哀れ.
+“Aware” (a-wa-rey) means being sensitive to the pathos or tragic implication of the moment.
+In human love and relationships – and Genji monogatari is all about these – what matters is the particular moment.
 By its nature, the moment is fleeting and ungraspable.
 Only its memory stays, hence remembrance brings only a sense of loss and tragedy.

 The central character Prince Genji is not remarkable for anything except as a good-looking, randy, promiscuous lover, who is out to seduce and fuck as many women as he could.
 And each woman evokes a different response from him.